joshua-decoder/joshua-decoder.github.com/4.0/pipeline.md

 ## COMMON USE CASES AND PITFALLS

+- If the pipeline dies at the "thrax-run" stage with an error like the following:

+      JOB FAILED (return code 1)
+      hadoop/bin/hadoop: line 47:
+      /some/path/to/a/directory/hadoop/bin/hadoop-config.sh: No such file or directory
+      Exception in thread "main" java.lang.NoClassDefFoundError: org/apache/hadoop/fs/FsShell
+      Caused by: java.lang.ClassNotFoundException: org.apache.hadoop.fs.FsShell

+  This occurs if the `$HADOOP` environment variable is set but does not point to a working Hadoop installation.
+To fix it, make sure to unset the variable:

+      # in bash
+      unset HADOOP

+  and then rerun the pipeline with the same invocation.

 - Memory usage is a major consideration in decoding with Joshua and hierarchical grammars.
 In particular, SAMT grammars often require a large amount of memory.
 Many steps have been taken to reduce memory usage, including beam settings and test-set- and sentence-level filtering of